olivvybee/beehive/app/blog/posts/2023-08-19-how-renault-zoe-brake-lights-work.md

 ## When the car is in park (P)

-- _Yet to be determined:_ Do the brake lights stay on if you manually engage park?
+- When you manually engage park, the brake lights turn off.